Snowfork/snowbridge/docs/markdown/concepts/components.md

 }
 ```

-Payloads for an EthereumRPC are expected to be ABI encoded contract call data which have been encoded by the sending pallet before sending.
+Payloads for an EthereumRPC are expected to be ABI-encoded contract call data which have been encoded by the sending pallet before sending.
 The receiving smart contract will be called directly with that ABI-encoded call.

 #### Snowbridge Parachain